-Robert F. Shepherd, Sibley School of Mechanical and Aerospace Engineering, along with collaborators at Tufts and Johns Hopkins Universities, is exploring three new hypotheses about rapid, repeatable movements in soft animals.
+Robert F. Shepherd, Mechanical and Aerospace Engineering, along with collaborators at Tufts and Johns Hopkins Universities, is exploring three new hypotheses about rapid, repeatable movements in soft animals.
 First, soft-bodied animals can stiffen their bodies by muscle, then suddenly but controllably, buckle their bodies to generate powerful movements.
 Second, much of the energy for this process is stored in elastic proteins in the muscle itself.
 Third, animals can control the magnitude, direction, and timing of the explosive release to make it directional and useful.

 The team of biologists and engineers is examining these novel mechanical and neural mechanisms by ascertaining basic mathematical principles with mechanical muscle models; studying fast movements, particularly rapid escape and defense behaviors, in fish and caterpillars; and building computational and physical models that demonstrate how basic principles can be emulated or exceeded in soft machines.
 These machines will be built using the latest three-dimensional printing technologies to explore new mechanisms of actuation and recovery.
 The overall goal is to identify common underlying principles governing repeatable, impulsive movements and to use this fundamental theoretical framework as the basis for new engineered devices.